 There are a lot of programs that are meant to save your company and data.
 Analyze each option, and decide what works the best for you.

 You not only need a protection system but how to recover the data you lost and make sure it does not get into the wrong hands.
-Testing your grounds and diagnosing problems will help you stay secured and not put you in a hacker’s path.
+Testing your grounds and diagnosing problems will help you stay secure and not put you in a hacker’s path.